rtc-io/rtc-signaller/README.md

 logic:

 - Is the message a `/to` message.
-If so, see if the message is for this signaller scope (checking the target id - 2nd arg).
+If so, see if the message is for this signaller (checking the target id - 2nd arg).
 If so pass the remainder of the message onto the standard processing chain.
 If not, discard the message.